a2stuff/prodos-drivers/README.md

 There are a few spare bytes to play with and more can be squeezed out, so perhaps further improvements can be made.

+## QUIT.SYSTEM

+This just invokes the ProDOS quit handler immediately.
+It can be used as the last in a chain of "driver" installers.